smultronbusken/skeleton.djs/README.md

-# Skeleton - Base app for discord.js (This README and project is WIP)
+# Skeleton - A Lightweight Extension For discord.js 14

+(This README and project is WIP)

 This projects is a made using [discord.js](https://discord.js.org/#/).
-It is used as a base app and includes a couple of handy features
+It includes a couple of handy features

 # Features

 - Easier command creation.
-- Automatic command registering - all command files are registered to the Discord API.
+- Automatic command deployment - all command files are registered to the Discord API.
 - Interaction handling - each interaction from Discord gets mapped to the correct command.
 - Write custom command types, interaction handlers, and ```.job.ts``` file registration, to extend the functionality.